open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

     enabled: true
 ```

-### Configuration for retrieving Kubelet metrics
+### Configuration for Retrieving Kubelet Metrics

 The collector can be configured to collect Kubelet metrics.

 This feature is disabled by default.
 It has the following requirements:

-- It requires [kubeletstats](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kubeletstatsreceiver) receiver to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) version of the collector image.
+- It requires [kubeletstats](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kubeletstatsreceiver) receiver to be included in the collector, such as [contrib](https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib) version of the collector image.

 To enable this feature, set the  `presets.kubeletMetrics.enabled` property to `true`.
 Here is an example `values.yaml`: